10 Scary Driving Scenarios and Exactly How to Handle Them

 To outsmart a carjacker…

 When getting into your car at night, be alert to your surroundings.
 Have your keys in your hand before you approach your vehicle and unlock the door when you’re a step or two away (not before, when someone else could hop in and not after when someone could wrest the keys from you as you pause to unlock the door).
 When you do open the door, get in quickly and close and lock the door immediately behind you—don’t take the time to adjust your belongings or rely on automatic locks.
 If you’ve gotten in your car to discover a carjacker waiting, get out as fast as possible.
 If a carjacker has reached from the back seat to cover your mouth, take one finger and peel it backward as hard as you can.
-Hopefully this will break the perpetrator’s finger and buy you some time to make a quick escape.
+Hopefully, this will break the perpetrator’s finger and buy you some time to make a quick escape.
+Now, learn the winter driving mistakes that could put you in danger.

 [Sources: autoblog.com, parents.com]